 The chapel stands beside the library as a reminder of the spiritual nature of academic values, and to emphasize the connection of head and heart.
 There is Christian worship in the duPont Chapel on Family Weekend, for White Gift Service in December, on Ash Wednesday, Easter (as the academic calendar permits), and on other occasions and holy days as they arise.
-Our regular interfaith worship, Sanctuary, takes place in the meditation chapel on Wednesday afternoons.
+Our regular interfaith worship, Sanctuary, takes place in the meditation chapel on Tuesday afternoons.
 Spiritual leadership is offered by student chaplains as peer mentors and caring members of our community.
-Contact the chaplain for a list of student chaplains and their groups, events, and projects.
+Contact the chaplain or the student chaplains to find out how to get involved with groups, events, and projects.
 The chapel, the smaller meditation chapel, and the prayer room are open daily for meditation, prayer, or a quiet place for reflection.

 The chaplain's office also encourages connections with the Roanoke area houses of worship, facilitating a Religious Communities Fair each fall where representatives of local faith groups are invited to come to campus and share about their groups so that students can explore faith communities in our area.
 A weekly van is provided to transport students to Mass at St. Andrew’s Catholic Church.
 Car pools are arranged for students to attend services at the local temple, synagogue, mosques, or Christian churches.
 Local religious leaders are often invited to campus to lead Eucharist services and to mark religious holidays and festivals such as Hanukkah, Passover, and Eid.

-Students are also invited to participate in the college ministries of local churches and para-church organizations such as Rhythm Roanoke and Green Ridge Baptist Church’s REMNANT, both of which meet occasionally on campus.
+Students are also invited to participate in the college ministries of local churches and para-church organizations such as Voice of Faith, and Green Ridge Baptist Church’s REMNANT, both of which meet occasionally on campus.

 The chapel provides services for major religious holidays such as Ash Wednesday, Rosh Hashanah, and Easter, and coordinates a beloved Hollins tradition, the White Gift Service, to commemorate Advent and Christmas.
 The chaplain also presides at special campus occasions and services such as Family Weekend, Founder’s Day, Convocation, Baccalaureate, and Commencement.